2015-16 The Abbasi Program Undergraduate Student Grants for the Study of Islam and Muslim Societies

 The grant projects can be conducted in the United States or in a country not included on the U.S. State Department’s Travel Warning list.

-Applicants must be continuing undergraduate students at Stanford while conducting the proposed grant project.
+Applicants must be continuing undergraduate or co-term students at Stanford while conducting the proposed grant project.
 Preference will be given to applicants who have not previously received an Abbasi Program grant.
 Professional school students are not eligible.
 Proposals submitted by a group of students will not be accepted.